 'Goodbye Jimmy Reed', Hello Van Morrison

-On the new record Dylan and his band play it straight Chicago blues style, the raucous sound of the city to which Reed escaped, and the story it tells is of a rambunctious life well-lived, almost stereotypical in its blues detail, while also fleshed out with confoundingly Dylanesque opacity.
-We begin with a youthful upbringing in the Mississippi community churches, in a vividly multicultural postbellum, but with the requisite fire-and-brimstone preachermen:
+On the new record Dylan and his band play it in a straight Chicago blues style, the raucous sound of the city to which Reed escaped, and the story it tells is of a rambunctious life hard but well-lived, almost stereotypical in its blues detail, while also fleshed out with confoundingly Dylanesque opacity.
+We begin with a youthful upbringing in the Mississippi community churches, in a vividly multicultural postbellum, under the watchful eyes of the requisite fire-and-brimstone preachermen:

 I live on a street named after a Saint